CartoDB/cartoframes/docs/guides/02-Cartography.md

 ## Cartography

 Map creation in cartoframes happens through the `CartoContext.map` method.
-This method takes a list of map layers, each with independt styling options.
-The layers can be a `BaseMap`, table layer (`Layer`), or a query against data in the user's CARTO account (`QueryLayer`).
+This method takes a list of map layers, each with independent styling options.
+The layers can be a base map (`BaseMap`), table layer (`Layer`), or a query against data in the user's CARTO account (`QueryLayer`).
 Each of the layers is styled independently and appear on the map in the order listed.
 Basemaps are an exception to this ordering rule: they always appear on the bottom regardless of its order in the list.

 ### Base Maps